Many of the best business phone systems remain to be an

 personnel for its administration.

-Cisco is known for their enterprise Unified Communications (UC) solutions include the Business Edition 6000 for companies with 25 to 1000 employees.
-Coming with a suite of preloaded, ready to activate UC solutions the BE6000 offers easy expansion with apps that can be enabled including contact center, video conferencing, and Cisco Webex® Hybrid Services among others.
+Cisco, known for their enterprise Unified Communications (UC) solutions, includes the Business Edition 6000 for companies with 25 to 1000 employees.
+Coming with a suite of preloaded, ready to activate UC solutions, the BE6000 offers easy expansion with apps that can be enabled including contact center, video conferencing, and Cisco Webex® Hybrid Services among others.

 Fortinet